Skip to main content

 1. Access the document properties section

-4. The values will populate automatically when documents are created
+3. The values in the template will be used when documents are created

 Setting Custom Data Values